 How to Learn to Take Action

 You need to create your very own get started, take action ritual.
 You might need headphones and a blanket like I do, but you might not.
-It’s all about knowing how you focus.
+It’s all about knowing how you focus best.

-When you’re focused on the now, you can drown out your thoughts, the distractions and everything else around you.
-You can even think about this as meditation if that helps you to focus on the now.
+When you’re focused on the now, you can drown out your thoughts, the distractions, and everything else around you.
+You can even think about this as a form of meditation if that helps you to focus on the now.

-So much of our planning and goal setting is focused on the future, all of this dreaming about tomorrows can lead us to believe that our lives are defined by BIG decisions.
-The bigger our plans get, the longer we set goals and think about taking action, the harder it gets to actually get started.
+So much of our planning and goal setting is focused on the future, all of this dreaming about tomorrow can lead us to believe that we need all this time for major moves.
+And the bigger our plans get, the longer we set goals and think about taking action, the harder it gets to actually get started.